linera-io/linera-protocol/roadmap/src/milestones/decentralization.md

-# Auditing
+# Auditing and resilience

-The goal of this milestone is to provide a data format similar to a blockchain.
+The goal of this milestone is to optimize "decentralization" by minimizing the trust put in large validators.

+See also the [blog draft](https://docs.google.com/document/d/1zjOjENEf9-WHXVVXfKZskssrn-kHIHl9WeR1I2bPnec/) on "resilience" w.r.t. corrupted validators.

-## Requirements
+## Requirements (TODO)

 * Data format for the "tree of chains" is specified.